 What is Maine's franchise tax?

-Maine's franchise tax is a privilege tax that only applies to financial institutions doing business in the state.
-Unlike Maine's corporate income tax, this levy gives you two calculation options each year.
-You can pay 1% of Maine net income plus 0.008% of Maine assets, or go with a straight 0.039% of Maine assets, if that's cheaper.
+Unlike Maine's corporate income tax, this regime requires you to compute the tax using two calculation methods and pay the greater amount.
+You must pay either 1% of Maine net income plus 0.008% of Maine assets, or 0.039% of Maine assets, whichever is higher.

 Non-financial corporations face bracketed income tax rates and file Form 1120-ME.
 However, financial institutions bypass those brackets entirely and deal with the specialized franchise regime instead.